 SPE 101: EFFECTIVE SPEAKING.
 This course is designed to develop the student's proficiency in communicating with others.
-Emphasis is placed on content, listening techniques, articulation and vocalization, vocabulary and body language.
-Activities include the interview, small group discussion, the panel discussion, impromptu speaking, the prepared public speech and oral reading.
-These activities will facilitate the organization or ideas, integration of information, and responsiveness to speakers and audience.
+Emphasis is placed on content, outlining, listening techniques, articulation and vocalization, vocabulary and body language.
+Activities include impromptu speaking, the prepared public speech oral reading, and small group discussion.
+These activities will facilitate the organization of ideas, integration of information, and responsiveness to speakers and audience.
 CREDIT: THREE SEMESTER HOURS.